S3-working-group/s3-practical-guide/docs/glossary.md

 <dt id="entry-key-responsibilities">Key responsibilities</dt>
-<dd>Essential work and decision making required in the context of a domain.</dd>
+<dd>Essential work and decision-making required in the context of a domain.</dd>

 <dt id="entry-logbook">Logbook</dt>